Pet Protect Header Image

 Unfortunately, we are unable to cover all dog breeds with our pet insurance.
 Please see the below list of breeds that we do not cover: (a) Akita, American Bulldog, American Pitbull Terrier, American Staffordshire Terrier, Argentine Dogo, Dogo Argentino, Bandogs, Boar Hounds, Boerboel, XL Bully, Bully Kutta, Canary Dog, Cane Corso, Cirneco Dell Etna, Coton de Tulear, Czechoslovakian Wolfdog, Dingo, Dogue Brasileros, Dogue de Bordeaux, Fila Brasileiro, Grand Bleu de Gascoigne, Irish Staffordshire Bull Terrier, Japanese Tosa/Tosa/Tosa inu, Korean Jindo, Lapponian Herder, Leonberger, Mexican Hairless (Standard), Mexican Hairless Intermediate, Mexican Hairless (Miniature), Northern Inuit, Perro De Pressa Canario, Pitbull, Pitbull Terrier, Portuguese Podengo, Pressa Canario, Saarloos Wolfhound, Segugios Italiano, Shar Pei, Chinese Shar Pei, Shetland Sheepdog, Tosa Inu, Utonagan, Wolf Dog, Wolf Hybrid and Working Sheepdog (b) a dog crossed with these breeds, wolves or wolf hybrids (c) any animal registered under the Dangerous Dogs Act 1991 and the amendment 1997 and the Dangerous Dogs (Northern Ireland) Order 1991 or any subsequent amendments to these Acts (d) working dogs including dogs trained for commercial use, guarding, security, farming, hunting, racing and volunteering

 We understand things are tough at the moment, with many people facing money worries.
 If you have any such concerns, please get in touch with us as we may be able to help.
-If you need to speak to us, please use any of our contact us options on our website: www.petprotect.co.uk/contact-us
+If you need to speak to us, please use any of our contact us options on our website: www.petprotect.co.uk/contact-us For further help with the cost of living https://www.citizensadvice.org.uk/debt-and-money/get-help-with-the-cost-of-living/ www.moneyadviceservice.org.uk www.nationaldebtline.org"

 What is a specified breed?